derbyparty/sharedb-hooks/README.md

   var derbyHook = require('derby-hook');

-  // Add 'hook' function in the store derbyHook(store);
+  // Add 'hook' and 'onQuery' functions to the store derbyHook(store);

   // ...